KingKoro/CH32VX-USB-Serial-PIO-Library/README.md

 This repository contains a CH32Vx/CH32X0x PIO NoneOS library for serial communication over usb ports.
 It is supposed to work with CH32V10X, CH32V20X, CH32V30X, CH32X033 and CH32X035 MCUs and is based on the SimulateCDC drivers, provided in the [OpenWCH](https://github.com/openwch) examples.

 # Warning
-Currently this library does not yet work on CH32V30X MCUs.
+- Currently this library does not yet work on CH32V30X MCUs.
+- Due to issues with stdlib's ftoa and atof functions, this repository comes with an additional library ``CH32V_FTOA_ATOF`` to implement these conversions correctly.

 # Installation
 ## Prequisites